 Speak to your loved one!
 You’re allowed to worry about them.
 But they also need to know that there are hazards and how to stay as safe as possible in their home.

 Explain how they can spot fall hazards themselves and keep their home safe.
 Let them know how important exercise is.
 Impress upon them that they should let you or their caregiver know if they’re having any health problems.
+It might be wise to invest in the best shoes for elderly feet for long term safety.

 Another helpful action is to give them some sort of panic button or communication device that they can keep on their person.
 While the ultimate aim is to prevent falls, accidents do happen.
 If your loved one does fall, you don’t want them to lie there for hours before someone finds them.